Examples of AI marketing are all around us.

-Having said that, a lack of hard-coding skills in your marketing team can lead to longer project timelines, especially if your organization is solely reliant on data science resources that are limited.
+However, a lack of hard-coding skills in your marketing team can lead to longer project timelines.
+Especially if your company is solely reliant on limited data science resources.

-Once you know the fundamentals of both, you’ll be more confident when communicating your needs to your data science team and researching martech vendors and finding the one that offers the AI features you need for your use cases (e.g., dynamic segment creation based on customer scoring, lookalike models, and cluster analysis for more relevant targeting).
+Just as importantly, though, you’ll then know how to identify the exact AI-enabling tech you need for your use cases (e.g., dynamic segment creation based on customer scoring, lookalike models, and segment analysis for more relevant targeting).

 Issue #2: Process

-Data scientists spend nearly all of their time sorting, scrubbing, and organizing customer data before they are actually able to analyze it.
+Data scientists spend most of their time sorting, scrubbing, and organizing customer data.

 Issue #3: Technology

-There are two main facets of martech that can hinder marketers from fully realizing AI’s potential:
+There are two main factors that can hinder marketers from fully realizing AI’s potential:

-- The number of places customer data exists (and marketers’ and data scientists’ ability to access it)
+- 1) The number of places customer data exists (and marketers’ inability to access it)

-- Black-boxed technology that incorporates machine learning, but operates within a single solution
+- 2) Black-boxed tech that uses machine learning, but operates within a single system

-With open-source machine learning models that are directly connected to your profile database, marketers and data scientists are free to test and learn from models and make adjustments to them as the analyze whether or not models are driving the right business outcomes.
+Our CDP offers open-source machine learning models that directly connect to your database.
+That means they are free to test and learn from models and modify them as needed to the analyze whether or not they are driving the desired business outcomes.

-How to combine AI and marketing with the ideal CDP
+How to combine artificial intelligence and marketing with the ideal CDP

-Securing a customer data platform that unifies all your first-party data for easy cross-channel activation is crucial.
-But it’s worth your while to get a CDP that can also help you leverage AI for marketing that provides you with rich and comprehensive customer intelligence you otherwise would’ve never had — and the ability to act on that data in real time.
+Securing a CDP that unifies all first-party data for efficient cross-channel marketing activation is crucial.
+But you need a CDP that helps you analyze and act on that data in real time.

-If you want additional advice on how you can get started with an advanced AI marketing strategy, watch our on-demand AI webinar, which features even more in-depth examples, insights, and ideas.
+Want more advice on how you can get started with an advanced AI marketing strategy?
+Watch our webinar, which features in-depth examples, insights, and ideas.